 The SYNTRX II has great-sounding DELAY and REVERBERATION effects, developed in collaboration with www.112db.com.
-The switch allows for selecting between the effects, while the TIME knob adjusts the delay time (3ms - 5 seconds) for the delay effect or room size for the reverberation effect.
+The switch allows for selecting between the effects, while the TIME knob adjusts the delay time (5ms (50ms in Tape mode) - 500ms in SHORT mode and 5ms (50ms in Tape mode) - 3" in LONG mode.
+You can change the modes in configuration settings.) for the delay effect or room size for the reverberation effect.
 The FEEDBACK knob sets the number of repeats for the delay effect (it goes into self-oscillation with high feedback settings) and applies feedback for the reverb.
 With the feedback knob all the way clockwise the reverb starts looping and you can use it as a drone source with adjustable pitch (TIME setting).
 The LEVEL knob adjusts the volume of the processed signal.
 Besides the features above, you can record motion of the TIME knob - push and hold the REC/CLEAR button and rotate the TIME knob.
 You can record up to 8" of knob motion.
 To clear this automation, double tap the REC/CLEAR button.
 Please note that the automation is not saved in memory.

-Also, remember that the EFFECTS unit outputs processed (WET) signal only, so in order to achieve a dry/wet mix, you have to send both the unprocessed (dry) and processed (wet) signals to the same output(s) on the patch matrix.
+Also, remember that the EFFECTS unit outputs processed (WET) signal only, so in order to achieve a dry/wet mix, you have to send both the unprocessed (DRY) and processed (WET) signals to the same output(s) on the patch matrix.
 In that case, the EFFECTS LEVEL knob will control amount of wet signal.
-An example of the most basic patch that involves EFFECTS is shown on page 21 of this manual.
+An example of the most basic patch that involves EFFECTS is shown on page 23 of this manual.